Kenny G: Early career

 Kenny G's career started with a job as a sideman for Barry White's Love Unlimited Orchestra in 1973, when he was 17 and still in high school.
 He continued to play professionally while studying for a major in accounting at the University of Washington in Seattle, and graduated Phi Beta Kappa and magna cum laude.
 He qualified, and only needed to pass the CPA exam to get into practice.

 Using the name Kenny Gorelick, he played flute and saxophones with the Seattle funk band Cold, Bold & Together during 1975–1976 before becoming a credited member of the Jeff Lorber Fusion in 1980.
-He then left the band, later claiming that he had outgrown his association with them.
+He then left the band, later stating that he had outgrown them.